 The apple crisp is done when the topping is golden brown and the apples are bubbling around the edges.
 The apples should be tender when pierced with a fork.

 - 1 cup quick oats

 - 1/4 teaspoon baking soda

-- Preheat your oven to 350 degrees.
-Prep a 9x9 inch pan by lightly misting with cooking spray.
+- Preheat the oven to 350 degrees and lightly mist a 9 inch baking pan with baking spray.

-- In a separate bowl stir together the oats, brown sugar, baking powder, and soda.
-Stir in the butter until a crumble texture is achieved.
-Sprinkle evenly over your apple crisp.
+- In a separate mixing bowl, stir together the quick oats, brown sugar, baking powder, and baking soda.

 - Add the butter over the top and mix until it is a crumble like texture.

 - Sprinkle evenly over the top of the apples in the baking dish.